 I don’t miss my old stuff.
 In fact, I value my new stuff even more.

 The same silly lie as above.
 My birthday was in December, I got a big bunch of flowers and all of a sudden in January he’s waving goodbye as he leaves to travel the world without all the baggage AKA the kids and me.

 Then my sister got me flowers, and my Dad, and my new love.
 And suddenly the lie seemed ridiculous.

 Do you know what I also did with this lie?
 I bought flowers.
 For my mum, for my daughter, for myself.
 Giving is a great way for a “getting” lie to be made redundant.

 I don’t need contraception

 I sat nervously in the doctor’s office waiting for my appointment.
 When she finally asked what I was after, I told her I wanted my Mirena removed.

 “Because I got divorced and won’t ever be having sex again.”

 She laughed gently and told me to think about it.
-“Love,” she said in her English accent, “you will probably have more sex.
+“Love,” she said in her English accent, “you will probably have more sex now then when you were married.
 Come see me again in another month if you still feel the same.”